AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 *  The Venmo payment option is now supported.  <!--- AC-1229-->

-*  Pay Later has been added as an option for shoppers based on the shopper's location, not the merchant’s location.
+*  Pay Later has been added as an option for shoppers based on the shopper's location, not the merchant's location.

 *  Merchants can now set the shopper country when testing the shopper experience in their country of choice.
 Previously, tests were limited to testing only for the country in which the merchant is located.
 This change is valid in sandbox mode only.